-- Provides both the understanding of estimation and control concepts along with comparison of results
+- Provides both an understanding of estimation and control concepts and a comparison of results

 Power system engineers and researchers, electrical engineers and engineering researchers, solar energy engineers and those working in the implementation of efficient power systems